include-cpp/include-cpp.github.io/README.md

 * Decide whether to create sub-directories like /conferences/
 * Under attending-conferences.md, add dinners, panels, sale of books
 * Under organising-conferences.md, list what makes a conference inclusive
+* On shop page, add some pictures of non-shirt merch and explain what we do with the money